Virtual Riemann-Roch Theorems for Almost Perfect Obstruction Theories: Almost Perfect Obstruction Theory, Virtual Structure Sheaf and Virtual Fundamental Cycle

 where $0_{\Ob_X}^!$ denotes the Gysin map~\eqref{chow gysin map for sheaf stack} and $[\fc_{X/Y}] \in A_*(\Ob_X)$ is the cycle associated to the closed substack $\fc_{X/Y}$ of $\Ob_X$ (cf. \cite{LiChang}). \end{defi}

 The above definition and constructions admit direct analogues in the equivariant context.
 We now briefly explain the necessary adjustments.

-As usual, $G$ denotes a linear algebraic group, $X$ is a Deligne-Mumford stack with an action of $G$, $Y$ is a smooth Artin stack of pure dimension with a $G$-action, and $f \colon X \to Y$ a $G$-equivariant morphism.
+As usual, $G$ denotes a linear algebraic group, $X$ is a Deligne--Mumford stack with an action of $G$, $Y$ is a smooth Artin stack of pure dimension with a $G$-action, and $f \colon X \to Y$ a $G$-equivariant morphism.

 When $G = \bC^\ast$ and $Y$ is a point, the notion of $G$-equivariant almost perfect obstruction theory was defined in \cite[Definition~5.1]{KiemSavvasLoc} in order to develop a virtual torus localization formula.
 It is clear how to generalize the definition of an almost perfect obstruction theory to our setting as follows.